goreleaser/goreleaser/docs/020-environment.md

 Here is how to do it with Travis CI:
 [Defining Variables in Repository Settings](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).

+If you don't want to have a globaly available github token on your env, you might as well consider having it in the `~/.config/goreleaser/github_token` file.

 ## The dist folder

 By default, GoReleaser will create its artifacts in the `./dist` folder.